tiziasan/PHPMasterTemplate/README.md

 - **DIV2COL**

 Div2Col allows you to create a div with 2 columns and already have a pre-set and responsive page formatting, so the developer does not have to worry about anything.
 All types of components that already exist or those that the developer creates can be inserted inside the div.
-It takes as input parameters the components that want to be inserted inside the columns. in this case two components.
+It takes as input parameters two object that are the components that want to be inserted inside the columns. in this case two components.

 ```PHP
 function setTwoColumnDiv($object1, $object2)